oamisan/youtube-updater-for-pi-hole/README.md

 This is not ideal and not as good as running a proper ad blocker in a browser, but for things like AppleTV it seems to work well enough.
-Every time an ad slips through, it seems to add the offending hostname to the hosts file we want to force an IP of our choosing to.
+Every time an ad slips through, it adds the offending hostname to the hosts file in which we force an IP of our choosing.

 ### Install